-- 2 cups shredded swiss cheese
+- 2 cups shredded Swiss cheese

-- 1/2 cup milk
+- ½ cup milk

 - 1 tablespoon minced parsley

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher or sea salt

-- 1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

-- Pre-heat oven to 350 degrees F (175 degrees C).
+- Preheat oven to 350 degrees F (175 degrees C).
 Grease a 2-quart casserole dish with butter or non-stick cooking spray.

-- Add the asparagus and mushrooms and sauté, stirring frequently, for 5-7 minutes until the asparagus is soft.
+- Add the asparagus and mushrooms and sauté them, stirring frequently, for 5-7 minutes until the asparagus is soft.
 Transfer to the prepared casserole dish.

-- In a medium bowl, beat the eggs.
-Mix in the milk, parsley, salt and black pepper.
-Pour the egg mixture over the cheese.
+- In a large bowl, beat the eggs with a fork or a whisk.
+Mix in the milk, parsley, salt, and black pepper.

-- Bake in oven for 35 to 40 minutes, until a knife inserted in the center comes out clean.
+- Bake in the oven for 35 to 40 minutes, until a knife inserted in the center comes out clean.